-Figure 8.
-Qualitative comparisons of face de-occlusion results by [36] and our OA-GAN for several face images with natural occlusion from the CelebA database. (a) are the original input face images. (b, d) are the predicted occlusion masks by [36] and our OA-GAN, respectively. (c, e) are the recovered face images by and our OA-GAN, respectively.
+Fig. 8.
+Qualitative comparisons of face de-occlusion results by [24] and our OA-GAN for several face images with natural occlusion from the CelebA database: (a) the original input face images, (b, d) the predicted occlusion masks by [24] and our OA-GAN, respectively, and (c, e) the recovered face images by and our OA-GAN, respectively.

-Figure 9.
-Results of the proposed OA-GAN in dealing with face images without occlusion. (a) the input face images, (b) the predicted occlusion masks, and (c) the face images after de-occlusion.
+Fig. 9.
+Results of the proposed OA-GAN in dealing with face images without occlusion: (a) the input face images, (b) the predicted occlusion masks, and (c) the face images after de-occlusion.